Personal numbering

 Personal numbering is the name for the virtual telephone number service in the UK.
-Typically the national destination code used for this service is (0)70.
+Typically the national destination code used for this service is 70, dialled as 070 from within the UK and +44 70 from outside.
 The service provides a flexible virtual telephone number able to be routed to any other number, including international mobiles.
 For example, the UK number +44 70 0585 0070 might route to an Inmarsat satellite phone number, allowing the user to have a UK number while roaming globally.

-This service has however been reported as having "significant scamming activity" of various sorts as users can mistakenly assume they are calling a UK mobile telephone number that generally costs far less.